aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/200-lab-02-resources.md

 #### Resources

 The required _Resources_ section declares the AWS resources that you want to include in the stack.
-Lets add the EC2 resource to your stack.
+Let's add the EC2 resource to your stack.

 ```yaml
 Resources: